Tudat/tudat/tutorials/tudatFeatures/environmentSetup/index.rst

     std::map< std::string, boost::shared_ptr< BodySettings > > bodySettings =
                 getDefaultBodySettings( bodyNames, initialEphemerisTime - buffer, finalEphemerisTime + buffer );

-The reasons for passing the initial/final time (as well as the 'buffer') are discussed in more detail :ref:`here <http://tudat.tudelft.nl/projects/tudat/wiki/timeBuffer>`.
+The reasons for passing the initial/final time (as well as the 'buffer') are discussed in more detail at the end of this page.
 As can be seen from the above, the settings for the environment are stored in a map of pointers to :class:`BodySettings` objects (with the key the name of the associated bodies).
 If you have a look at the definition of the :class:`BodySettings` class (in ``SimulationSetup/createBodies.h``), you will see that this type is simply a container for a list of specific environment settings, which we discuss in more detail below.
 As a result, specifying settings for a given type of environment model requires the creation of an object of the correct type of class (derived class of :class:`EphemerisSettings` for defining an ephemeris; derived class of :class:`BodyShapeSettings` for defining a body shape etc.)

 Often, one will wish to load the default settings, but make slight modifications or additions to it before creating the :class:`NamedBodyMap`.
 This can be achieved as follows for the example of a shape model: we want an oblate spheroid shape model instead of a spherical shape model for Earth.